Nepenthes dubia: Ecology

 Nepenthes dubia was for a long time thought to be endemic to Mount Talakmau, but it was recently found on a second mountain, where it grows at lower elevations of around 1,600 m above sea level.
-On Mount Talakmau, the species occurs at an altitude of 1,800–2,700 m.
+On Mount Talakmau, the species occurs at an elevation of 1,800–2,700 m.
 At lower elevations on Talakmau, it grows epiphytically in montane forest.
 However, above around 2,400 m, vegetation is very stunted and here N. dubia also grows terrestrially on clumps of moss.